Proudly Serving Woburn, Lynnfield, Peabody & The Greater Essex County, MA Area

-If you still require some form of pharmacologic therapy after your Gainswave or P-Shot treatments at our Lynnfield, MA office, we offer unique compounded drug therapies that are more convenient and more effective than standard Cialis or Viagra.
+If you still require some form of pharmacologic therapy after your Gainswave or P-Shot treatments at our Lynnfield, MA office, we offer the "Bocox" Procedure and unique compounded drug therapies that are more convenient and more effective than standard Cialis or Viagra.
 We offer sublingual lozenges containing a mixture of several medicines that boost libido as well as improve erections.
 Of course, our goal is to get you to a point where you no longer need these medicines!

 How Do I Know Which ED Treatment Will Work Best For Me?

 As a medical practice specializing in Optimal Wellness and Functional Medicine, with expertise in Hormone Replacement for both men and women, we are able to fully evaluate your medical condition to determine if you have low testosterone or other hormonal abnormalities and then correct them.
 Acoustic Shock wave Therapy and the P-Shot work best in men with optimal hormone levels and a healthy diet and lifestyle.
 We offer weight loss programs and lifestyle advice which can help ED; we are very knowledgeable in nutrition and supplementation which can also benefit ED.
 We can, therefore, offer all you need to achieve optimal health and optimal erectile function.

 - Penile low-intensity shock wave therapy: a promising novel modality for erectile dysfunction.

 Abu-Ghanem Y, Kitrey ND, Gruenwald I, Appel B, Vardi Y.

 - Low-Intensity Extracorporeal Shock Wave Therapy for Erectile Dysfunction: a Systematic Review and Meta-Analysis.